50+ [REAL-TIME] CSS3 Interview Questions and Answers

 Ans:

-The current colour keyword in CSS3 represents the computed value of the colour property.
-It can be used to set the value of other properties, such as border or background colour, to the same colour as the element’s text colour without explicitly specifying the colour value.
+The current Color keyword in CSS3 represents the computed value of the color property.
+It can be used to set the value of other properties, such as border or background-color, to the same color as the element’s text color without explicitly specifying the color value.
+This keyword simplifies the management of color schemes and ensures consistency across various design elements.

 52. Explain the concept of the CSS calc() function and its usage.